bastienchabal/gmail-mcp/README.md

 # Gmail MCP Server

-A Model Context Protocol (MCP) server for Gmail & Calendar integration with Claude Desktop, enabling intelligent, context-aware interactions with your email.
+A Model Context Protocol (MCP) server for Gmail & Google Calendar integration with Claude Desktop, enabling intelligent, context-aware interactions with your email.

 ## 🌟 Features